Accessibility

 Alzheimer’s Society can put you in touch with a solicitor through their Will to Remember scheme.
 For more information go to Request your Will to Remember pack | Alzheimer's Society (alzheimers.org.uk)

-You can also request from Age UK a will writing guide which will help with the process of writing or updating your will.
+You can also request a will writing guide from Age UK.
+This will help with the process of writing or updating your will.
 You can request your free will writing guide here.

 Driving

 Having a diagnosis of dementia doesn’t necessarily mean you have to stop driving straightaway.
-If you have a driving licence, the law says you must tell the Driver and Vehicle Licensing Agency (DVLA) in England, Wales and Scotland promptly about your diagnosis of dementia.
+If you have a driving licence, you must tell the Driver and Vehicle Licensing Agency (DVLA) as soon as you have been diagnosed with dementia.
 You must also tell your car insurance company.
 With your permission, DVLA will ask your doctor about your condition.
 They might also ask you to take a driving assessment.
 DVLA will then make a decision about whether you can still drive.
 Many people with dementia choose to stop driving voluntarily.
 It’s best to stop if you feel less confident or get lost even on familiar routes.

 Having to stop driving can be difficult to adjust to, but there can be some benefits to it.
 These include feeling less stressed and saving money on insurance and fuel.
 Taking advantage of alternative travel options, such as getting a free bus pass and using taxis or ‘dial a ride’ services, can help you adapt to the change.